 - Dirichlet.
-In this type of boundary condition, the value of A is explicitly defined on the boundary, e.g. A = 0.
-The most common use of Dirichlet-type boundary conditions is to define A = 0 along a boundary to keep flux from crossing the boundary. - Neumann.
-This boundary condition specifies the normal derivative of A along the boundary.
-Usually, $\partial A/\partial n = 0$ is defined along a boundary to force flux to pass the boundary at exactly a 90° angle to the boundary.
+In this type of boundary condition, the value of potential A or V is explicitly defined on the boundary, e.g. A = 0.
+The most common use of Dirichlet-type boundary conditions in magnetic problems is to define A = 0 along a boundary to keep magnetic flux from crossing the boundary.
+In electrostatic problems, Dirichlet conditions are used to fix the voltage of a surface in the problem domain. - Neumann.
+This boundary condition specifies the normal derivative of potential along the boundary.
+In magnetic problems, the homogeneous Neumann boundary condition, $\partial A/\partial n = 0$ is defined along a boundary to force flux to pass the boundary at exactly a 90° angle to the boundary.
 This sort of boundary condition is consistent with an interface with a very highly permeable metal. - Robin.
 The Robin boundary condition is sort of a mix between Dirichlet and Neumann, prescribing a relationship between the value of A and its normal derivative at the boundary.
 An example of this boundary condition is: